 DBJ has set clear sustainability commitments though its policies and management plan.
-DBJ's Sustainability policy emphasizes on:
+DBJ's Sustainability policy emphasizes:

-- identifying material sustainability issues in the relevant fields based on trends in government policy as well as legislation and norms regarding ESG criteria in Japan and throughout the world11; - incorporating the recognition of the necessity for a sustainable society into its investing, lending, asset management and other business activities12; and - encouraging and supporting, by way of financing activities (particularly via certification programs 13) and academic research, the sustainable management 14 and the improved ESG performance of its clients15,
+- identifying material sustainability issues in the relevant fields based on trends in government policy as well as legislation and norms regarding ESG criteria in Japan and throughout the world;13 - incorporating the recognition of the necessity for a sustainable society into its investing, lending, asset management and other business activities;14 and - encouraging and supporting, by way of financing activities (particularly via certification programs15) and academic research, the sustainable management16 and the improved ESG performance of its clients,17

 Furthermore, DBJ develops the Fourth Medium-term Management Plan for the three-year period from FY 2017 throughout FY 2019, which aims to contribute to the creation of a sustainable society.
-The plan lays out the initiatives including the DBJ Environmentally Rated Loan and DBJ Green Building Certification programmes, as well as the integrated financial services in infrastructure such as energy, transportation and urban development, to further create both economic and social value.
+The plan lays out initiatives including the DBJ Environmentally Rated Loan and DBJ Green Building Certification programmes, as well as integrated financial services in infrastructure such as energy, transportation and urban development, to further create both economic and social value.

 As reflected above, DBJ has strong sustainability commitments for achieving a sustainable society while outlining a sustainability strategy through its mission, policies, and management plan.
-Additionally, the Policy on Sustainability and the current management plan clearly demonstrate its commitments on contributing to positive environmental and social impacts into its stakeholders and society through its financial services such as investment, lending and asset management.
-Sustainalytics is of opinion that the DBJ Sustainability Bond Framework is aligned with the DBJ's mission, the Policy on Sustainability as well as the Fourth Medium-term Management Plan, and DBJ is well positioned to issue a sustainability bond.
+Additionally, the Policy on Sustainability and the current management plan clearly demonstrate its commitments to contributing to positive environmental and social impacts among its stakeholders and society through its financial services such as investment, lending and asset management.
+Sustainalytics is of opinion that the DBJ Sustainability Bond Framework is aligned with the DBJ's mission, the Policy on Sustainability as well as the Fourth Mediumterm Management Plan, and DBJ is well positioned to issue a sustainability bond.